istio/bots/policybot/README.md

 ## Plugins

 The bot consists of a simple framework and distinct plugins that have specific isolated responsibilities.
-There are two flavors of plugins.
+There are three flavors of plugins:
+.
 API plugins expose a REST API, whereas Webhook Plugins listen to GitHub notifications.
 At the moment, the plugins are:

-API plugins:
+Handler plugins expose a REST API to trigger some actions:

 - syncer.
-Synchronizes GitHub issues and pull requests to Google Cloud Spanner, where the data can then be used for analysis.
+Synchronizes GitHub data to Google Cloud Spanner, where the data can then be used for analysis.
 The syncer needs to be invoked on a periodic basis to refresh the data.
-This is handled by using Google Cloud Schedule to invoke the syncer's REST API (/sync).
+This is handled by using Google Cloud Schedule to invoke the syncer's REST API.

-- analyzer.
-Grovels through the issue and pull request data in Google Cloud Spanner and returns the result to the caller, for use in a UI.
-This analyzer's API is available as `/analyze`.

-Webhook plugins:
+- github.
+Handles GitHub web hook events by dispatching to the various Webhook plugins deacribed below

+Webhook plugins respond to incoming GitHub events:

 - cfgmonitor.
 Monitors GitHub for changes to the bot's configuration file.
 When it sees such a change, it triggers a partial shutdown and restart of the bot, which will reread the config and start back up fully.